Abhi-Bhat18/Juke-Stream/README.md

 ```
 This will install the required dependencies for both the client and server applications.

-Next, create a .env file in the backend directory with the following environment variables:
+Next, create a .env file in the API directory with the following environment variables:
 ```
 MONGODB_URI=<your-mongodb-uri>
 JWT_SECRET=<your-jwt-secret>